105 – Wilfrid Laurier University

 Note: All scores must be presented at the minimum or higher.

 Learn English at Laurier

 The Laurier English and Academic Foundation (LEAF) program is an academic English program designed for future Laurier students to prepare them for success in university.
 Offered at Laurier’s Brantford campus, the LEAF program allows students the opportunity to begin their studies in the level that most closely aligns with their English proficiency, according to their most recent English proficiency test score.

 Students who are academically admissible to the University and eligible for LEAF program levels 3, 4 or 5 will receive a conditional offer of admission to an academic program.
 After successfully completing the LEAF program, students may progress into full-time undergraduate studies.

 |IELTS Score||TOEFL Score||LEAF Level|

 All accepted tests of English proficiency may be used to determine LEAF program eligibility.
 Read more about LEAF program eligibility.

 Note: All information is subject to change.

-We encourage all interested applicants and their families to experience Laurier for themselves, in-person or online through our virtual tours.
+We encourage all interested applicants and their families to tour campus and experience Laurier for themselves, in person or online through our virtual tours.